AdetoyeseM/Breach/README.md

 # Breach App

 A Flutter mobile application for staying informed about security news and real-time threat intelligence.
-This app provides users with a personalized experience to track cybersecurity events and read relevant articles.
+This app provides users with a personalized experience to track events and read relevant articles.

 ## Features